phantie/personal-website-source-code/misc/public/static/articles/multilayer_cache/article.md

 ########################################################################

-### Mock blob storage as mapping from BlobId to FileContents
+### Define mock blob storage as a mapping from BlobId to FileContents.

 BlobId: TypeAlias = str
 FileContents: TypeAlias = str